EDUCBA

 V_ar=1/n∑(y_i-Ӯ)〖^2〗

 Remember, a higher value of variance means a higher impurity.
-So, first, compute the variance for the root node, then compute the variance for the divided individual dataset.
+So, first, compute the variance for the root node and then for the divided individual dataset.
 Then we will compute the variance reduction.
-For that, we just subtract the combined variance of the child nodes from the parent node.
-The weights are just the relative size of the child with respect to the parent.
+For that, we subtract the combined variance of the child nodes from the parent node.
+The weights are just the relative size of the child concerning the parent.
 If we compute variance reduction for both the conditions x0 <= 1 and x1 <= 2, we will get that the variance reduction for the first split is much more than the second one.
 This tells us that the first split can decrease the impurity much more than the second one.
-So finally we come to the conclusion that we should choose the first one.
+So finally we conclude that we should choose the first one.

 Conclusion

-We can divide the decision tree on both the basis, based on target variable or the basis of data mining problem.
+We can divide the decision tree on both the basis, based on the target variable or the basis of the data mining problem.
 Their types, how they split the data, and choose the optimal answer for the given condition.

 Recommended Articles